Elementary and Junior High Programs

 Some of the activities may include Drama, Art, Soccer, Basketball, Volleyball, Running Club, Cheerleading, Cricket, Choir and Dance programs.

-For the school year 2015 - 2016 Esther Starkman School will be Kindergarten to Grade 9 for Terwillegar Towne ONLY.
+For the school year 2016 - 2017 Esther Starkman School will be Kindergarten to Grade 9.
+We will accept registrations from the Primary Attendance Area of Terwillegar Towne and if space is available from the Secondary Attendance area of Terwillegar South West.
 Please view the attendance maps under the Parents / Registration tab to ensure you live within our area if you are planning on registering.

 It is the mission of Esther Starkman School to “ensure high levels of learning for ALL of our students.”
 We want our students to think, problem solve and apply the knowledge they learn so that they are exceptionally well prepared to succeed in our ever changing world.
 To that end, our staff works as a professional learning community engaging in job embedded professional development on a weekly basis.
 Our teachers are learners themselves, constantly improving their instructional practices and collaborating to create a diverse and rewarding classroom experience.